-Most people don’t realize the many facets of the bail industry, including how it impacts communities and the current state of the bail industry.
-Through his experiences as a bondsman, Dan, who is the owner of Aarrow Bail Bonds, has witnessed first hand how bail bondsmen and the bail industry help people on an individual level and benefit the community.
+Most people don’t realize the many facets of the bail industry and how it impacts communities.
+Through his experiences as a bondsman, Dan, owner of Aarrow Bail Bonds, has witnessed first hand how bail bondsmen and the bail industry help people on an individual level and benefit the community.

 Bail bondsmen perform a much-needed service to communities across the country.
-We get defendants out of jail so they can pursue they life while awaiting trial, and it costs the taxpayers nothing.
+We get defendants out of jail so they can pursue they life while awaiting trial.
 Should a defendant skip court, it is on us to get them back in jail.
 In doing this, bondsmen can’t help but become integrated with the community ( in various ways ).

 Should bail go away, it will be replaced by a government bureaucracy which processes defendants.
 Most often, that agency is pretrial services.
 When defendants are assigned to pretrial services, they are essentially on probation before being tried.
 For those in the system, it is thought of as a way to keep defendants trapped in the criminal justice system.

 Dan believes in what he is doing and the implementation of pretrial services is immoral and unjust and has destroyed the principal of “innocent until proven guilty”.
 In addition, Dan has come to realize just how punitive our laws have become.
 As he often says, “Jail: It’s not just for criminals anymore.”

 Given all of this, Dan has been advocating for bail and continues to inform the public how our criminal justice system is broken and getting worse.
 He’s been doing this mostly by researching and writing about it.
 Aside from writing numerous articles on his his blog, in 2015, he wrote a book about Virginia’s criminal justice system, titled, You Arrested Me for What?.
 This led to other media opportunies, including:

 Contributed articles for Pursuit Magazine: